Skip to main content Skip to navigation

 bedlam image Listen to Hilary Marland on BBC 4 in Our Time 'Bedlam'

-I am now retired from the university but continue to research and write, and currently I'm working on my latest book on maternal mental illness in modern Britain.
+I am now retired from the university but continue to research and write.
+Currently I'm working on my latest book on maternal mental illness in modern Britain.
 I am Principal Investigator on a Wellcome Trust funded project 'The Last Taboo of Motherhood: Postnatal Mental Disorders in Twentieth-Century BritainLink opens in a new window' (2021-25), which explores changing diagnoses, treatment and attitudes towards maternal mental illness across the twentieth century, including increased interest in postnatal depression after the 1960s.
 Together with my two postdoctoral colleagues, Fabiola Creed and Kelly Couzens, we have developed a website (link above), which provides more information about our project and a series of what we hope are interesting blogs!
 The project team also created three audio pieces, which toured various arts venues across the country, responding to our research with Fuel TheatreLink opens in a new window.
 The audio pieces can also be accessed on our website.

 Between 2014 and 2021, I was Principal Investigator on another Wellcome funded project, 'Prisoners, Medical Care and Entitlement to Health in England and Ireland, 1850-2000'.
 My own interests lie particularly with the impact of prisons on mental health, women's health in prison and prison diet, and my book with Catherine Cox, Disorder Contained: Mental Breakdown and the Modern Prison in England and Ireland, 1840-1900Link opens in a new window, was published by Cambridge University Press in 2022.
 Work on the project resulted in numerous public engagement activities, including the production of a new theatre piece 'Disorder Contained', a theatre of testimony production on motherhood in prison, a week showcasing our project at Tate Modern (Tate Exchange), and several residencies in prisons, working with theatre companies specialising in producing work in criminal justice settings.

 My research has also focused on other aspects of the social and cultural history of medicine and health, particularly in modern Britain.
-I have published on nineteenth-century medical practice, childbirth and midwifery, alternative medicine and hydropathy, women and medicine, girls' health, infant and maternal welfare, neurasthenia, child health, and medicine and the household.
+I have published on nineteenth-century medical practice, childbirth and midwifery, curing with water, women and medicine, girls' health, infant and maternal welfare, neurasthenia, child health, and medicine and the household.
 I have a long term interest in women and mental illness, particularly the relationship between reproduction and mental disorder, which resulted in my book Dangerous Motherhood: Insanity and Childbirth in Victorian Britain in 2004.
 In 2013 I published Health and Girlhood in Britain, 1874-1920, which explored the intersection of ideas about health, medicine and adolescence with the practice of health in schools, the workplace, and sport and recreation, particularly through the medium of advice literature.
 An earlier project with Catherine Cox explored Irish migration and mental illness between the Great Famine and Irish Independence, which resulted in a series of articles and a co-edited volume.
 Other public outreach projects included work with Talking Birds theatre on 'The Trade in Lunacy', performed in June 2013, and a second piece 'A Malady of Migration' was produced in Coventry and Dublin in summer 2014.

 I am former editor of the journal Social History of Medicine.
 In 1999 I established the Centre for the History of Medicine (CHM) at Warwick and served as its Director until 2008; during this period the CHM won two prestigious Strategic Awards from the Wellcome Trust.
 I took over as Director of the CHM once again 2015-17 and in 2018-19.